GRANT OPPORTUNITIES

 Have at least a three-year programming history of presenting quality arts programs.

-Supportive Board of Director
+Supportive Board of Directors

 Organization must have received minimally one grant through any ARTSmemphis program since July 2023.
 Arts Build Communities is recommended for first time applicants.